 It became apparent that there was a need for a full-time dedicated violin shop in Northwest Arkansas.
 Mr. Palmer opened Fayetteville Violin Shop in 2009, which later became Palmer Violin Shop when he moved to Rogers in 2010.
-In response to growing demand for an inventory of cellos and basses, as well as a growing rental program, the shop moved in 2014 to its current 2500 square foot location in historic downtown Rogers.
+In response to growing demand for an inventory of cellos and basses, as well as a growing rental program, the shop moved in 2019 to its current 6200 square foot location on Poplar Place in Rogers.

 The Palmer Violin Shop specializes in affordable, high-quality violins, violas, cellos, and basses for beginning, advancing, and professional musicians.
 It is the only shop in Arkansas that is owned and operated by a professionally trained luthier, and every instrument the shop sells or rents undergoes his intense scrutiny and is set up to his exacting specifications – which for a musician means an instrument of high quality, excellent sound, and ease of playing.
 We work with students, teachers, and professionals in our region and coast to coast.
 We believe that musicians of all levels deserve an instrument that helps, not hinders.